bently0602/gitr/README.md

     - shortcut for git add -A .
     gitr xadd

-    - generate key for git
+    - generate key for git (creates in the current directory key and pub) gitr xgenkey
-    gitr xgenkey

     - if gitr has commands that are not gitr commands